Mazmansoor/prompt-engineering-playbook/README.md

 2. Apply a reusable pattern from `/patterns` to reduce variance.
 3. Stress-test it with a scenario in `/labs` and document failure modes.
 4. Add guardrails from `/advanced` (tool policies, budgets, fallbacks) before shipping.
+5. Run `/real-world/02-production-readiness` to pass launch gates and observability checks.
-5. Review the ethical checklist in `/philosophy` to keep outcomes responsible.
+6. Review the ethical checklist in `/philosophy` to keep outcomes responsible.

 ## Depth-First Labs (No Fluff)